numpy/numpy/doc/neps/nep-0029-deprecation_policy.rst

      date.
    - The project will always support at least the 2 latest minor versions of Python.
-   - support minor versions of ``numpy`` initially released in the 24 months prior to a planned project release date or the oldest version that supports the minimum Python version (whichever is higher).
+   - The project will support minor versions of ``numpy`` initially released in the 24 months prior to a planned project release date or the oldest version that supports the minimum Python version (whichever is higher).
    - The project will always support at least the 3 latest minor versions of NumPy.